ADAPTED - Alzheimer’s Disease Apolipoprotein Pathology for Treatment Elucidation and Development

 European Comission (H2020-JTI-IMI2-2015-05)

-ADAPTED is a project that investigates the biological mechanisms through which the presence of the APOE gene increases the risk of developing Alzheimer's.
+ADAPTED investigates the biological mechanisms through which the presence of the APOE gene increases the risk of developing Alzheimer's.

 Fundació ACE-Barcelona Alzheimer Treatment & Research Center Foundation has been chosen by the European consortium Innovative Medicines Initiative (IMI) to lead the ADAPTED (Alzheimer's Disease Apolipoprotein Pathology for Treatment Elucidation and Development) research.